MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.xaml.window/nf-microsoft-ui-xaml-window-iwindownative-get_windowhandle.md

 ## -remarks

-## -examples

 Before trying the following example, review the following topics:

-- To use the WinUI 3 for desktop project templates, configure your development computer and [set up your development environment](/windows/apps/project-reunion/get-started-with-project-reunion#set-up-your-development-environment).
+- To use the WinUI 3 for desktop project templates, configure your development computer and [set up your development environment](/windows/apps/windows-app-sdk/set-up-your-development-environment).
-- Confirm your dev environment is functioning as expected by creating and running an initial template app as described in [Get started with WinUI 3 for desktop apps](/windows/apps/winui/winui3/get-started-winui3-for-desktop).
+- Confirm your dev environment is functioning as expected by creating and running an initial template app as described in [Create your first WinUI 3 app](/windows/apps/winui/winui3/create-your-first-winui3-app).

 ### Customized window icon